nalifanova/demo-rpg/README.md

   [Google rule](https://google.github.io/styleguide/cppguide.html#Constant_Names)
   use `const int kDaysInAWeek = 7`.
 It's important for me to clearly indicate that it is a constant (from global perspective).
+* In a class the order is: public, protected, private methods and public, protected, private variables (I prefer to separate them unless there's obvious no-need mark).
+Private variables and methods have prefix `m_`.